Ninedeadeyes/WoodsofYpres/README.md

 To run game with python, click on game.py

-Special thanks to Phillip Johnson, check out his book  'Make your own python text adventure'

-The foundation 'game engine' was built using his book
+Special thanks to Phillip Johnson, check out his book ' Make Your Own Python Text Adventure' (Apress, 2018) The foundation 'game engine' was built using his book